cferdinandi/vanilla-js-guides/content/apis.md

 ## What you'll learn

 - How to get, update, and send data from APIs.
-- What Ajax, XHR, and HTTP are and what they do.
+- What Fetch, HTTP, and JavaScript Promises are and what they do.
-- How to transform data into different formats for use with APIs.
+- How to parse and transform data into different formats for use with APIs.
 - How to handle API authentication.
-- How to prevent your risk of cross-site scripting attacks from third-party APIs.
+- How to minimize your risk of cross-site scripting attacks when using third-party APIs.
 - How to put it all together and use API data to create dynamic web content.

 {{<guide-formats>}}